Uplift » What’s it Worth? How Much Funding Can You Get?

 Who’s at Fault?

 The first question is who’s at fault.
-If the incident was a car accident, it may be clear from damage or a traffic accident report who will be found at fault.
+If the incident was a car accident, it may be clear from the damage or a traffic accident report who will be found at fault.

-In premises liability cases, comparative negligence can reduce the value of your case outright by the percentage the plaintiff is found at fault for the incident.
+In premises liability cases, comparative negligence can reduce the value of your case by the percentage the plaintiff is found at fault for the incident.

 For example, if your apartment roof caves in, it is unlikely you are to blame — you will very likely have a good case.
 However, if you are skateboarding in a public park and injure yourself, you might be found entirely at fault and have no case.